Mortgage Calculator

 What is PMI?

 PMI stands for private mortgage insurance.
 It may apply when your down payment is below certain lender thresholds, often below 20 percent.
-This calculator lets you enter PMI as an optional monthly estimate.
+This calculator lets you include PMI as an optional monthly estimate, but it does not automatically determine whether PMI applies.

 Do I need PMI with a 20% down payment?